WMCharles/WMCharles/README.md

 ### Hi there 👋 I'm Charles

-Hello, my name is Charles Wafula I currently a student at [Moringa School](https://moringaschool.com/) majoring in Software Development.
+Hello, my name is Charles Wafula I am currently a student at [Moringa School](https://moringaschool.com/) majoring in Software Development.
 I am a full-stack software developer with strong background in  data structures and algorithms, data analysis, and machine learning.
-My technology stack involves Python/Django?Flask, javascript, and HTML/CSS/Bootstrap.
-Besides programming, I have an immense interest in anime, MMA, and music.
+My technology stack involves Python/Django/Flask, javascript, and HTML/CSS/Bootstrap.
+Besides programming, I am interested in anime, MMA, and music.

 - 🔭 I’m currently learning React and Ruby on Rails
 - 💬 Brainstorm with me over tech, career, and music